 Insulation: down and synthetic.

 90% of cases, down is far better than synthetic insulation.
 But there are different grades of down.
 Usually, 550 Fill Power (or 80%) and above can be called performance down.
 In casual wear (not for outdoor excursion) products, 650 Fill Power is more than enough.
 Performance down are much more expensive material.
-So, again, if they are used, they will be marked.
+So, again, if they are used, they will be marked on their label.

-I will always choose performance grade down over a brand name.
-They are just more comfortable to wear and usually better styling.
+I will always choose performance grade down over a household brand name.
+They are much more comfortable to wear and usually better styling.
 Because high grade down is softer and easy to make the coats fit better.
-Lower grade down contains harder feather pieces that’s easy to stick out.
+That's essential to make a sleek down Lower grade down contains harder feather pieces that’s easy to stick out.
+That is why those down coats are lumpy, bulky.

 Tip #3: Be smart about temperature rating.
 If you really don't know, ask them!